William Guyton

-William Guyton (1816–30 June 1884) was the second Mayor of Wellington, New Zealand in 1843.
-He obtained this position upon the death of George Hunter and held until the Borough was abolished by the British Government.
+William Guyton (1816 – 30 June 1884) was a New Zealand politician who served as the Mayor of Wellington from July to December 1843.
+He obtained this position upon the death of George Hunter and held until the borough was abolished by the British Government.

 Family life

 Guyton was born in Liverpool in 1816.
 He sailed to New Zealand on the Ridgway owned vessel the Coromandel which left from London on 10 December 1839 and arrived in Port Nicholson on 29 August 1840.
 Although not confirmed, Guyton appears to have returned to Middlesex and Lancashire, England around or after 1844, and either returned via New Zealand or went directly to Australia in 1854.

 He married Sophia (born 5 October 1816) on 26 July 1847 in Cheshire, England.
 They had five children, two of whom; Joseph Hope (1850 - Middlesex), and Rebecca Crane (1853 - Lancashire) were born in England and the remaining three; Florence Monmouth (born at sea in 1854), Marion Constance (1855), and Jessie Crane (1857) were born in Sydney, Australia where they had moved in 1854.
 On 17 December 1857 Guyton and his family left Sydney on the Viemera for London.
 They had returned to England and lived in 9 Alexandra Road, Heigham, Norwich, Norfolk.
 Guyton died in 1884.